 As atoms in our bodies were made in stars millions of years ago, it’s been common to propose that we are, in fact, made of stars.
-Now comes news of another mind-blowing cosmic relationship as physicists conclude that human cells and neutron stars share structural similarities, which look like multi-story parking garages.
+Another mind-blowing cosmic relationship to consider is a recent conclusion by physicists that human cells and neutron stars share structural similarities, which look like multi-story parking garages.

 Neutron stars are quite strange space objects.
 They come to life as a result of supernova explosions of massive stars and are incredibly dense.
 While they are the smallest stars, they can pack as much mass as two Suns into a star with the radius of just 10 kilometers.

 What the scientists found is that material inside human cell cytoplasms (fluid around a cell nucleus) looks like helices connecting stacks of evenly spaced sheets, dubbed “Terasaki ramps”.

 Interestingly, computer simulations showed similar shapes, called “nuclear pasta” inside neutron stars.